-Philosophically there is a point in the life of a piece of equipment where costs are higher than the returns.
-And at that precise time you should sell the equipment and replace it with a newer model - let's call it the point of inflection.
-One way we can estimate the point of inflection is to look at the annual and life to date costs of a piece of equipment.

-While your depreciation and purchase costs will almost certainly be in your asset register in your ERP, if you are tracking your maintenance and repair costs within your equipment management system you'll need you can bring the two sets of data together.
-Make sure you use your equipment management system to track maintenance costs and ensure you can split out scheduled maintenance, warranty repairs, ad-hoc or damage repairs, parts, and labor to give you a total picture of the life to date costs.
+Philosophically there is a point in the life of a piece of construction equipment where costs are higher than the returns.
+And at that precise time you should sell the construction equipment and replace it with a newer model - let's call it the point of inflection.
+One way we can estimate the point of inflection is to look at the annual and life to date costs of a piece of construction equipment.
+While your depreciation and purchase costs will almost certainly be in your asset register in your ERP, if you are tracking your maintenance and repair costs within your construction equipment management software you can bring the two sets of data together.
+Make sure you use your construction equipment management software to track maintenance costs and ensure you can split out scheduled maintenance, warranty repairs, ad-hoc or damage repairs, parts, and labor to give you a total picture of the life to date costs.